puppetlabs/puppetlabs-iis/README.md

 ##### `enabledprotocols`

 The protocols enabled for the site.
 If 'https' is specified, 'http' is implied.
 If no value is provided, then this setting is disabled.
+Can be a comma delimited list of protocols.
+Valid protocols are: 'http', 'https', 'net.pipe'.

 ##### `bindings`